 He refused permission to only one – the little girl mentioned earlier.
-This caused another bunfight with her mother who felt my son should not be permitted to make the decision.
+This caused another fight with her mother who felt my son should not be allowed to make that decision.
 I stood firm.
 I told them both that my son had the say and she would not be permitted to hold the baby until he gave permission.
-The mother took offence and stormed off with her daughter.
+The mother took offense and stormed off with her daughter.
 Ten minutes later the child returned with her big sister asking to speak with my son in private.
 I had a coffee with my friend while her little sister spoke to my son.
 A few minutes later the two kids came back and my son said he was ready to let her hold the baby now so she held the baby and then she and her sister went home.

 I asked my son why he had refused permission and what the little girl had said to change his mind.
 He said she bites and he was not going to let her bite his baby.
 He said he only changed his mind because she had promised him, and convinced him she meant it, that she would not bite his baby.

 My son adored his baby sister.
 He begged to be allowed to help me care for her and he happily ran her dirty nappies to the laundry room.
 He taught her to growl and made her laugh and carted her around with him everywhere he went.